Triangleman7/Interns_Summer_2022/README.md

 The code in this repository is licensed under an MIT License.
 See [LICENSE](https://github.com/Triangleman7/Interns_Summer_2022/blob/main/LICENSE) for more information.

-Copyright (c) 2022 Jacob Lee, Anthony Battaglia
+Copyright (c) 2022 Jacob Lee, Anthony Battaglia, Caeden Kim